|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 … who never failest to help and govern those whom thou dost bring up in thy stedfast fear and love; Keep us, we beseech thee, under the protection of thy good providence, and make us to have a perpetual fear and love of thy holy Name…

-We must acknowledge God will help and lead us if we will look to him for that help and leadership.
+We must fully understand and acknowledge God will help and lead us, but only if we will look to Him for that help and leadership.
 We need His Help, in the form of the Holy Ghost, to direct our hearts, minds and souls to look to Him for that Help in our time of need.
+Thus, we continually ask God, through the offices of the Holy Ghost, to help us understand we actually need help and be open to accepting it.

 Speaking of time of need; when do we need God?
 Only when we are falling short of perfection.
 That would be all the time.